nilovelez/machete/readme.txt

 3. This is not your typical tracking script...

 == Changelog ==

+= 3.1 =
+Machete 3.1 is a completely new beast.
+Almost all the code has been rewritten, taking great care no to break existing sites.
+That is the reason version 3.0 wasn't pushed to the WordPress directory, everything had to be tested thoroughly first.

+= 3.0.5 =
+* Added Contact Form 7 tracking to the Analytics & Code module
+* Updated machete PowerTools
+* Added option to Machete PowerTools to disable RSS feeds
+* Refactor of Optimization module.
+Code is now lighter and faster.

 = 3.0.4 =
 * Added native WordPress code editor to the custom code module